Alan-Murphy91/Responsive-Website/README.md

 on using it for the forseeable future where possible.
 This framework has allowed me to align content which required very precise positioning such as the 'on-demand' pages on desktop and mobile.
 Alongside the use of viewport height (vh) I was able to quickly re-purpose the code on mobile to desktop and vice versa.
-  --edit
-  Having now finished my three projects and coming back to review before submission I would have instead used a grid system like bootstrap which makes life a bit easier were I to start again.

 -Plugins<br/>
 I have used two major external CSS features on this website to achieve the design I had in mind at the outset.
 The first is Alvaro Trigo's